What is Continuous Improvement?

 Build a culture where problem-solving is the norm.

 Next look at Processes

 Having looked at what the problem-solving is telling you and what your data is showing you, is there one key process that needs an overhaul?

 Once you’ve identified a starting process, you then have the option of getting a working group together or the teams that do the work to start walking through the process.
-I would always advocate the teams who have the knowledge about the process with some key stakeholders.
+I would always advocate for the teams who have the knowledge about the process and include some key stakeholders.